letolabs/git-training/git_intro.md

 		* Creating a new local repository
 			* Goal: Students will understand how to create new Git repository
 		* Commits and SHA1s
-			* Goal: Students will understand how to make a Git commit and the commonly-used command-line options.
+			* Goal: Students will understand how to stage a Git commit and the commonly-used command-line options.
 Additionally, students will understand SHA1s and how they related to commits.
 		* Branches, merging and conflicts